Multi-Carrier Modulation: An Evolution from Time-Frequency Domain to Delay-Doppler Domain: Abstract

 \section{Abstract}

-The recently proposed orthogonal delay-Doppler division multiplexing (ODDM) modulation, which is based on the new delay-Doppler (DD) domain orthogonal pulse (DDOP), is studied.
-A substantial benefit of the DDOP-based ODDM or general delay-Doppler domain multi-carrier (DDMC) modulation is that it achieves orthogonality with respect to the fine time and frequency resolutions of the DD domain.
-We first revisit the family of wireless channel models conceived for linear time-varying (LTV) channels, and then review the conventional multi-carrier (MC) modulation schemes and their design guidelines for both linear time-invariant (LTI) and LTV channels.
-Then we discuss the time-varying property of the LTV channels' DD domain impulse response and propose an impulse function based transmission strategy for equivalent sampled DD domain (ESDD) channels.
-Next, we take an in-depth look into the DDOP and the corresponding ODDM modulation to unveil its unique input-output relation for transmission over ESDD channels.
-Then, we point out that the conventional MC modulation design guidelines based on the Wely-Heisenberg (WH) frame theory can be relaxed without compromising its orthogonality or without violating the WH frame theory.
-More specifically, for a communication system having given bandwidth and duration, MC modulation signals can be designed based on a WH \emph{subset} associated with \emph{sufficient (bi)orthogonality}, which governs the (bi)orthogonality of the MC signal within the bandwidth and duration.
-This is different from the conventional MC modulation design guidelines based on the global (bi)orthogonality governed by the WH frame theory, which corresponds to the MC signals being (bi)orthogonal across the whole TF domain.
-This novel design guideline could potentially open up opportunities for developing future waveforms required by new applications such as communication systems associated with high delay and/or Doppler shifts, as well as integrated sensing and communications, etc.
+The recently proposed orthogonal delay-Doppler division multiplexing (ODDM) modulation, which is a delay-Doppler (DD) domain multi-carrier (DDMC) modulation scheme based on the DD domain orthogonal pulse (DDOP), is studied.
+We first revisit the linear time-varying (LTV) channel model for the wireless channel, and review the conventional multi-carrier (MC) modulation schemes and their design guidelines for both linear time-invariant (LTI) and LTV channels.
+We then focus on the representation of the LTV channel in an equivalent sampled DD (ESDD) domain, and propose an impulse-function-based transmission strategy for the ESDD channel.
+Next, we take an in-depth look into the DDOP and show that it achieves orthogonality with respect to the fine time and frequency resolutions in the ESDD domain thus \emph{behaves like} an impulse function.
+This allows us to unveil the unique input-output relation of the resultant ODDM modulation over the ESDD channel.
+We point out that the conventional MC modulation design guidelines based on the Weyl-Heisenberg (WH) frame theory can be relaxed without compromising its orthogonality or violating the WH frame theory.
+More specifically, for a practical communication system with bandwidth and duration constraints, MC modulation signals can be designed considering so-called \emph{local or sufficient (bi)orthogonality}, which refers to the (bi)orthogonality among a WH \emph{subset} for the MC signal within a specific bandwidth and duration.
+This is different from the conventional MC modulation waveform design guidelines (such as for orthogonal frequency division multiplexing and orthogonal time frequency space) based on the global (bi)orthogonality, which is the (bi)orthogonality among a WH \emph{full set} corresponding to the MC signal occupying the entire TF domain.
+This novel design guideline could potentially open up opportunities for developing future waveforms required by new applications such as communication systems associated with high delay and/or Doppler shifts, as well as integrated sensing and communications.